B2B Intent Signals: The 2026 Guide

 Do you need an intent data platform?

-- Self-serve signal tools: this is the gap OutsScale exists to fill — the four highest-converting public signals (job changes, hiring surges, post engagement, competitor activity), scored 0–100, with a “Why Now” brief and signal-grounded outreach drafted for each lead, at $49–99/month with no implementation.
+• Self-serve signal tools: this is the gap OutsScale exists to fill — the four highest-converting public signals (job changes, hiring surges, post engagement, competitor activity), scored 0–100, with a “Why Now” brief and signal-grounded outreach drafted for each lead.
+OutsScale turns these signals into warm leads for $99/month — flat, with no implementation.

 FAQ